 - Psychological Evaluation.

 Applicants who pass all of the above testing and are then selected for employment must successfully complete recruit training conducted by the Connecticut Police Academy.
 Recruits may be required to spend approximately 5 months at the Police Academy in Meriden.
-Once a recruit successfully passes the Police Academy training they enter the Fairfield Police Department Field Training Program that lasts a minimum of 12 weeks.
+Once a recruit successfully passes the Police Academy training they enter the Fairfield Police Department Field Training and Evaluation Program that lasts a minimum of 12 weeks.
 New officers are on probationary status for at least one year from appointment.

 At the time of employment applicants must be: